Olive: Ancient Greece

-Theophrastus, in On the Causes of Plants, does not give as systematic and detailed an account of olive husbandry as he does of the vine, but he makes clear (in 1.16.10) that the cultivated olive must be vegetatively propagated; indeed, the pits give rise to thorny, wild-type olives, spread far and wide by birds.
-Theophrastus reports how the bearing olive can be grafted on the wild olive, for which the Greeks had a separate name, kotinos.
-In his Enquiry into Plants (2.1.2–4) he states that the olive can be propagated from a piece of the trunk, the root, a twig, or a stake.
+The olive and its properties were subject to early scientific and empirical observation.
+Theophrastus, in On the Causes of Plants, states that the cultivated olive must be vegetatively propagated; indeed, the pits give rise to thorny, wild-type olives, spread far and wide by birds.
+He also reports how the bearing olive can be grafted on the wild olive, for which the Greeks had a separate name, kotinos.
+In his Enquiry into Plants, Theophrastus states that the olive can be propagated from a piece of the trunk, the root, a twig, or a stake.
+Homer described olive oil as "liquid gold", while Hippocrates (c.
+460 BC – c.
+375 BC), widely regarded as the father of medicine, considered it "the great healer".